 Even the best plans can fail.
 Remember, leaving late can lead to death or serious injury.
-You must know a number of places of last resort in your area including Nearby Safer Places that you can relocate to at very short notice if all else fails.
+You must know a number of places of last resort in your area including bushfire places of last resort (Nearby Safer Places) that you can relocate to at very short notice if all else fails.

-Nearby Safer Places If my plan to stay doesn't work out, these are my places of last resort:
+Bushfire places of last resort (Nearby Safer Places) If my plan to stay doesn't work out, these are my places of last resort:

-Every year circumstances change.
+Every year circumstances change

 Tasmania Fire Service encourages you to review and update your Bushfire Plan before the bushfire season starts.

-SCAN TO PLAN
+SCAN TO PLAN ONLINE

-Use your phone camera or a QR code scanner to scan the code and start your 5 Minute Bushfire Plan now!
+Use your phone camera or a QR code scanner to scan the code and start your Bushfire Plan now!